Shackleton ...

 Before World War II, he ran a stone haulage business in Southowram.

-Lily came from Rastrick, the daughter of Thomas Holroyde
+Lily was born in Rastrick, the daughter of Thomas Holroyde

 Children: